iamjeffhue/electro-sounds_1516-sem2/readme.md

 Assignment C is a study on an existing project of a visual artist that used processing.

 Assignment D is a 90 second video created with processing, accompanied with original music.

+A link to the documentation of my learning process can be found here: https://www.tumblr.com/blog/massivecherryblossomtyrant